walmartlabs/concord-website/docs/plugins/slack.md

 <a name="createPriv"/>
 ## Create a group

-The `slackChannel` task can be used to create a group with the `createGroup` action.
+This `slackChannel` task can be used to create a group with the `createGroup` action.

 ```yaml
 flows: